abhishek-kumar/ml-edge/3_computer_vision/ml_project_4_face_detection/README.md

 Then, your backend should be able to access the rekognition celebrity detection API.
 It looks for a profile called `rekognition` in your `~/.aws/credentials` file.

+## Do Celebrity Facial Recognition with Resnet 50

+Go into notebook 7, and follow the instructions in that notebook to fine tune the resnet 50 model on the celebrities dataset you've downloaded in the zip file.